isomerpages/moe-blangahrisepri/_about-us/Blangah Rise Primary School/Junior Primary.md

 </div>
 <p><strong>Opportunities for Confidence Building</strong>
 </p>
-<p>Healthy self-esteem should be inculcated from young, and the Junior Primary
+<p>Healthy self-esteem is best nurtured from a young age.
+Since 2020, the
-(JP) Team believes every child can be nurtured and learn.
-Since 2020, we reinforce self-confidence and resilience in our students when we present them with the opportunities to showcase their talents while they immerse themselves in the joy of learning.
-Teachers teach the skillset necessary for performance during Music, English Language and Programme for Active Learning (PAL) lessons.
-In 2023, through iDiscover Programme, our P1 and P2 students had the chance to also showcase their talents in both choir and drama performances during school events.</p>
+Junior Primary (JP) Team has intentionally built self-confidence and resilience by giving students opportunities to showcase their talents and experience the joy of learning.
+Foundational performance skills are explicitly taught through Music, English Language and Programme for Active Learning (PAL) lessons.</p>
-<p>Some of the highlights from the past years include BRLC Celebrates!
-Reader
+<p>In 2023, the iDiscover Programme extended these opportunities further,
+enabling Primary 1 and Primary 2 students to present their talents through choir and drama performances at school events.</p>
+<p></p>
+<p></p>
+<p>Introduced in 2025, Be Yourself @ JP places confidence-building at the
+heart of the Junior Primary experience.
+Primary 1 and Primary 2 students were given platforms to showcase their musical talents through instrument performances during recess and lunch breaks.
+These informal, authentic settings encouraged young learners to step forward, express themselves and build confidence in a supportive environment — and were met with warm responses from students and the school community alike.
+We are grateful to our parents for their partnership in making this a meaningful experience for our children.</p>
+<p></p>
+<p></p>
+<p>Other platforms for showcasing talents include BRLC Celebrates!
+Reader's
-Theatre performance, a handbell performance to commemorate Beethoven’s 250th Anniversary and a virtual choir on National Day.</p>
+Theatre performances, a handbell performance commemorating Beethoven's 250th Anniversary, and a National Day virtual choir — each offering our youngest learners a stage to grow in confidence and find their voice.</p>
-<p>You can watch some of the videos here.</p>
 <div class="iframe-wrapper">
-<iframe height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/WBuRg4x_uYM?si=oJRl7M2cr-VDUl9w"></iframe>
+<iframe referrerpolicy="strict-origin-when-cross-origin" height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/WBuRg4x_uYM?si=oJRl7M2cr-VDUl9w"></iframe>
 </div>
 <p></p>
 <div class="iframe-wrapper">
-<iframe height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/qVM8nTdcbOE?si=-IC9-ahgVusDldmm"></iframe>
+<iframe referrerpolicy="strict-origin-when-cross-origin" height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/qVM8nTdcbOE?si=-IC9-ahgVusDldmm"></iframe>
 </div>
 <p></p>